PlethoraChutney/mandel_plate_reader/README.md

 Then it runs the R script.

 The R script drops any entirely empty columns, then plots each well in a standard format.
 First, the first plate samples are averaged and that mean is set to 1.0.
-Next, the average final plate fluorescence is set to 0.0.
 Then each well gets a line tracing the points and that plot is saved.
 It'll likely take some changing before it's publication ready, but it can go in your notebook.